 -

 Throughout my career, I also undertook volunteer work.
-Notably, I completed four international postings (totaling five months) in St. Petersburg, Ukraine, Ho Chi Minh City, and Nepal.
-In each location, I was frequently asked to assist with English language instruction and, on occasion, with junior science.
+Notably, I completed four international postings (totalling five months) in St. Petersburg, Ukraine, Ho Chi Minh City, and Nepal.
+In each location, I was frequently asked to assist with English language instruction and, on occasions, with science.

 -

 My overseas work often included teaching at colleges and universities.
 In 1992, following a series of lectures in Strasbourg on the French judge and gastronome Jean Anthelme Brillat-Savarin (1755–1826), I was awarded the title of Professor Honoris Causa in Switzerland.
-At the time, I was also serving as Dean of Schiller International University near Lucerne.
+At the time, I was serving as Dean of Schiller International University at its Engelberg campus near Lucerne.

 I retired in 2005 to care for my late wife, who died in early 2017.